 "Article 61: Wages are money and goods (cash and non-cash benefits) provided in compensation for services to those who work under an employer and in association with a specific place of business, as well as benefits derived which are capable of representation in terms of money.

 The nature of wage would not change the fact that it is paid under such titles as subsidy, compensation, cash benefit, non-cash benefit, raise, fees, per diem, premium, bonus, expense, etc., or by the fact that the earnings are established in the form of a particular percentage."

-Wage incomes are taxed through withholding per the Article 94/1 of the Income Tax Law.
-Per the statement, "according to Articles 103 and 104 on wages paid to employees and payments that are specified in Article 61 and are considered as wages (except for those benefiting from the exclusion)".
+Wage incomes are taxed through withholding per Article 94/1 of the Income Tax Law.
+Per the statement, "According to Articles 103 and 104 on wages paid to employees and payments that are specified in Article 61 and are considered as wages (except for those benefiting from the exclusion."

-In the 103rd article of the Income Tax Law, the income tax tariff to be applied for the relevant calendar year is included.
-The income tax tariff to be applied for wage incomes for the year 2020 is as below:
+In Article 103 of the Income Tax Law, the income tax tariff to be applied for the relevant calendar year is included.
+The income tax tariff to be applied for wage incomes for the year 2021 is as below:

 Income Tax Tariff (For only salary income)